Learn to Homestead Quail for Eggs and Meat

-about a book you have personally written is really hard.
-You’re basically asking others to trust you with the knowledge
+Writing a post about a book you have personally written is difficult.
+You’re basically asking others to trust you with knowledge.

-Thoughts of insecurity transpire, what will they think?
+Thoughts of insecurity may transpire, with simple things like, what will they think?
 Will they leave negative reviews?
 Or worse, “Will someone grab my content and use it as their own?”

 These are things I once felt whenever I clicked publish.
 It didn’t matter if I was writing a blog post, freelance article for a magazine or writing a book.